SouppuoS/THM/README.md

 These scripts are used to generate the THM, a tiny dataset for speech separation task.
 It is derivied from the mandarin dataset [THCHS30](http://www.openslr.org/18) and noise dataset [WHAM!48kHz noise dataset](wham.whisper.ai).
 THM contains 4000 samples for train, 400 for dev and 400 for test.
 Scripts are based on WHAM and wsj0-mix.

 [wham_scripts](https://storage.googleapis.com/whisper-public/wham_scripts.tar.gz) need to be placed under this folder.
+Unzip file and put it under the folder, do not make any change.

 Default json files are placed under `local/metafile`.
-If you want to gen your own dataset, scripts can be found under (unzip file and put it under the folder, do not make any change):
+If you want to gen your own dataset, scripts can be found under:
 >./local/genRecipe.py

 To generate wav files, you also need to place [high_res_wham](https://storage.googleapis.com/whisper-public/high_res_wham.zip) (can be found on wham website) and [THCHS30](http://www.openslr.org/18) under this folder.
 Script to generate wav files: